serebrov/notes/git/2014-01-04-git-revert-multiple-recent-comments.md

 commits reachable from <rev2>, but not reachable from <rev1> (see `man -7 gitrevisions`).
 Since we need to include B3 (represented by HEAD~2) we use HEAD~2^ (its parent) or HEAD~3 (also parent of HEAD~2).
 The `HEAD~2^` syntax is more convenient if commit SHAs are used to name commits.

+The `--no-commit` option tells git to do the revert, but do not commit it automatically.
+So now we can review the repository state and commit it.
+After that we will get the history like this:

+    G1 - G2 - G3 - B1 - B2 - B3 - R'

+Where `R'` is revert commit which will return repository state to the commit `G3`.
+Run git diff to check this (output should be empty):

+    $ git diff HEAD~4 HEAD

 Another way to run revert is to specify commits one by one from newest to oldest: